 All POST requests require the Content-Type: application/x-www-form-urlencoded header.
-(Note: Some libraries like Curl set this header automatically, other require to set the header explicitly)
+(Note: Some libraries like cURL set this header automatically, others require setting the header explicitly.)

-5.10.1 Instruction Set For Users
+5.10.1 Instruction set for users

 Add a new user

 Create a new user on the Nextcloud server.
 Authentication is done by sending a basic HTTP authentication header.